IEA sees bear oil market as stocks balloon

 U.S. light tight oil, the driver of non-OPEC growth, is expected to decline by 600,000 bpd next year, versus previous expectations of contraction by 400,000 bpd.

 “Record-high output in Russia provides a partial offset.
-Russian producers are favoring developments that boost output in the near term, while the ruble’s depreciation and Russia’s oil taxation system are neutralizing the impact of lower prices and spending curbs,” it said.
+Russian producers are favouring developments that boost output in the near term, while the rouble’s depreciation and Russia’s oil taxation system are neutralising the impact of lower prices and spending curbs,” it said.

 The IEA raised its forecast for 2016 call on OPEC supply by 200,000 bpd to 31.3 million.